Surface Pro 2: Hardware

 The Surface Pro 2 shares most of its design with its predecessor, the Surface Pro.
 The device's exterior is constructed from black magnesium alloy.
 The Surface Pro 2 weighs 915 grams (2.01 lb): the same as its predecessor.
 The Surface Pro 2 features a 10.6 inches (27 cm) display.
 The screen has a 16:9 aspect ratio, which is advantageous for video playback.
 Unlike its predecessor, the Surface Pro 2 has a two-stage kickstand that can be set to two different angles: 22 and 55 degrees.
 The new 55 degrees angle was added to make the device more comfortable on the lap.
-As with the previous Surface Pro, it includes 10.6-inch 10-point 1080p multi-touch digitizer LCD display with a Wacom stylus pen that supports 1024 different levels of pressure.
+As with the previous Surface Pro, it includes 10.6-inch 10-point 1080p multi-touch digitizer LCD with a Wacom stylus pen that supports 1024 different levels of pressure.

 Surface Pro 2 was shipped with the fourth generation Haswell Intel Core i5-4200U (1.6 GHz with Intel Turbo Boost up to 2.6 GHz).
 In December 2013, Microsoft updated the CPU to a 1.9 GHz dual Core i5-4300U.
 The Surface Pro 2 was available with 64, 128, 256, or 512 GB of internal storage; the 64 and 128 GB models includes 4 GB of RAM, while the latter options include 8 GB.
 The CPU includes the TPM, or trusted platform module, version 1.2.

 Like the Surface Pro, the Surface Pro 2 has a gyroscope, accelerometer, ambient light sensor, compass, 2 720p Lifecam cameras, and stereo speakers.